This post may contain affiliate links. Read our disclosure here.

 Use Free Apps to Find Lowest Prices

-Easily scan which stations are offering the best prices with free apps like GasBuddy or Get Upside.
-This saves immediately finding a lower price right after you fill up.
-Here are 8 apps to save money on gas.
+Easily scan which stations are offering the best prices with free apps like GasBuddy or Upside.
+This helps you find the lowest price before you fill up, rather than realizing you overpaid afterward.
+(Here are 8 apps to save money on gas.)

 Use Free Rewards Programs